 2-Electromagnetic field distribution, which results from natural electromagnetic field resources, even when there is no artificial electromagnetic field resource, induces an electromagnetic field in the human body.
-It can be said that lightnings, which form the final structure of electrosphere, lead to an electromagnetic field distribution released at Schuman frequencies in the electrosphere.
+It can be said that lightnings, which form the final structure of electrosphere, lead to an electromagnetic field distribution which is released at Schuman frequencies in the electrosphere.
 The Schumann Resonance is a set of spectrum peaks in the ELF portion of the Earth's electromagnetic field spectrum.
-The nominal average the Schumann Resonance frequencies are observed 7.8, 14, 20, 26, 33, 39, and 45 Hz with slight diurnal variations.
-The maximum dielectrophoretic force in the human brain occurs at around of the Schumann Resonance frequencies (Figure 1).
-When the Schumann Resonance frequencies are compared with the results of Clausius-Mossotti equation as shown in Figure 1, it is clear that the history of MS disease is as old as the history of humanity (Canbay, 2010) (Canbay, 2014).
+The nominal average Schumann Resonance frequencies are observed as 7.8, 14, 20, 26, 33, 39, and 45 Hz with slight diurnal variations.
+The maximum dielectrophoretic force in the human brain occurs at the frequency values around of the Schumann Resonance frequencies (Figure 1).
+When the Schumann Resonance frequencies are compared to the results of Clausius-Mossotti equation as shown in Figure 1, it is clear that the history of MS disease is as old as the history of humanity (Canbay, 2010) (Canbay, 2014).

-3-After a lightning, the local electric field intensity approaches the fair air electric field intensity level.
-As a result of this, a relaxed medium occurs.
-The fair air conditions provide minimum electric field intensity in our environment.
-On the contrary, cloudy weather conditions provide higher electric field intensity in the medium.

-In the comparative study between keraunic map of the world prepared by IEEE and the common report of the WHO (World Health Organization) with MSIF (Multiple Sclerosis International Federation) dated 2013 (Canbay, 2014), we can find some clues in answering the question "why some places have higher risk with respect to other places in terms of prevalence of Multiple Sclerosis disease".
+3-After a lightning, the local electric field intensity approaches to the electric field intensity level of the fair air.
+Thus, a relaxed medium occurs with minimum potential difference.
+The fair air conditions lead to minimum electric field intensity in the enviroment.
+On the contrary, cloudy weather conditions lead to higher electric field intensities in the medium of the enviroment.
+The answer to the question of "Why some areas of the world have a higher risk of MS disease than others?" can be found in the author's comparative study, between the keraunic map of the world (prepared by IEEE) and the common reports of WHO (World Health Organisation) and MSIF (Multiple Sclerosis International Federation) in 2008 and 2013 (Canbay, 2014).
 Figure 3 and Figure 4 show that the prevalence of Multiple Sclerosis disease inversely proportional to the number of annual lightning.
-Generally, I don't need to investigate the prevalence of MS disease in South America and Africa.
-According to my hypotheses, most of countries in these continents had to be painted in blue and dark blue colors (Canbay, 2010).
-The comparison of the keraunic map in Figure 3 with the epidemiological map in Figure 4 and the consideration of the aforementioned data support my hypotheses.

-Distribution of the electromagnetic field in the earth's atmosphere is influenced from solar winds.
+For instance, there is no need to investigate the prevalence of MS disease in South America and Africa.
+According to my hypotheses, most of the countries in these continents had to be painted in blue and dark blue colors -which represent the lowest prevalence rates of MS disease (Canbay, 2010).
+The comparison of the keraunic map (Figure 3) to the epidemiological map (Figure 4) and all collected data from any research related to MS or electromagnetic field distributions, support my hypotheses.
+Distribution of the electromagnetic field in the earth's atmosphere is influenced by solar winds.
 This interaction mechanism may be described by Faraday's law.
-Compared the annual variations of the sunspot numbers (C.T.
-Russell, J.G.
-Luhmann, L.K.
-Jian, RG2004/2010) with Kurtzke's results regarding the annual incidence rates per 100.000 population of MS disease in the Faroe and Oerkney islands (Kurtzke, 2006) occurs an interesting result.
+An interesting result occurs when compared the annual variations of the sunspot numbers with the results about Kurtzke's annual incidence rates per 100.000 people in Faroe and Orkney islands (Kurtzke, 2006).

-Source: World distribution of thunderstorm days, Part II, published by World Meteorological Organization (1956)
+Source: World distribution of thunderstorm days, Part IL, putstained by World Meteorological Organization (1956)